kennylindholm/monitoring/ansible/README.md

-# Ansible Docker Installation Boilerplate
+# Ansible Infrastructure Management Boilerplate

-This Ansible boilerplate provides a complete setup to install Docker on Debian 12 servers.
-It includes best practices for Ansible project structure and Docker installation.
+This Ansible boilerplate provides a complete setup to install Docker and deploy a full monitoring stack (Grafana, Prometheus, Loki, Alertmanager) on Debian 12 servers.
+It includes best practices for Ansible project structure and production-ready monitoring deployment.

 ## Project Structure